Sesame Beginnings: Books

 There were some Sesame Street books published before Beginnings, starring the characters as babies.
 These books included photography of puppet-like models created of the characters.
 In contrast, Beginnings books feature flat colour illustrations of the characters.
+As well as this, the books also feature appearances from characters not present in the series, such as Bert and Ernie, Grover and Mr. Snuffleupagus.